net-daemon/docs/docs/user/hass_model/hass_model_working_with_entities.md

 ## Subscribing safely

 NetDaemon is built on top of the Reactive extensions library, which is a powerful tool for handling asynchronous events.
-However, it is important to understand that the `Subscribe` method is a terminal operation that starts the subscription.

 One of the perks using Reactive extensions are that unhandled exceptions will prohibit further subscriptions.
 This is handled by NetDaemon by providing a extension method `SubscribeSafe` that will catch any exceptions and log them to the log as default behavior.
 You can also provide a custom handler for the exceptio